 Please note that families who choose to fulfill other families’ volunteer hours through the Volunteer Marketplace are required to complete their own 20-hour requirement by the last swim/dive event of the season, and additional volunteer hours performed for fees/families do not count towards the 20-hour requirement.
 Furthermore, volunteer hours may not be transferred retroactively.

-If you have any questions about the Volunteer Policy, the Volunteer Marketplace, volunteer positions or help with the ActiveX site, please contact the Volunteer Coordinator.
+If you have any questions about the Volunteer Policy, the Volunteer Marketplace, volunteer positions or help with the Active site, please contact the Volunteer Coordinator.

 Chapter 8: Volunteer Positions